-73. The arrival of new judges will require a provision for assignment grants, travel for onboarding and commencement of full-time service, and the shipment of personal effects.
+- 73. The arrival of new judges will require a provision for assignment grants, travel for onboarding and commencement of full-time service, and the shipment of personal effects.
 These costs typically arise every three years (subject to the calling of judges to service) following the election of new judges to the Court; the next occasion will be in 2024.
-The remuneration and allowances of judges are detailed in Annex VI (a).

-74. In the Proposed Programme Budget for 2017, a request was made to update the judges' salaries to align them with increases in the cost of living in The Hague and with the salaries of the judges of the International Court of Justice and other international courts and tribunals, on the basis of both article 49 of the Rome Statute and ICC-ASP/3/Res.3.25 After consideration of this matter at the fifteenth session of the Assembly, the decision was taken to request the Bureau "to consider a revision of the judges' remuneration [...] and to report to the Assembly at its sixteenth session".26 The Bureau subsequently decided that the facilitation on this issue would be led by a designated facilitator.
-At its seventeenth session, the Assembly "[requested] the Registry to commission, in coordination with the Working Group on the Revision of the judges' remuneration, an expert in international remuneration systems to undertake a study on the judges' remuneration, including the salary structure and benefits package, and to consider the possible terms of reference for a mechanism to review the remuneration of judges, taking into account the cost implications and the suggestions put forward in the report of the Working Group on the Revision of the Working Group on the Revision of the Working into account the cost implications and the suggestions put forward in the report of the Working Group on the Revision of the Working Group on the Revision of the Working Group on the Revision of the Working Hermiter Revision of the Suggestions put forward in the report of the Working Group on the Revision of the Working Group on the Revision of the Working Group on the Revision of the Suggestions put forward in the report of the Working Group on the Revision of the Judges' Remuneration".27

-75. At its eighteenth session, the Assembly decided to amend the conditions of service and compensation of the Court's judges and to establish a panel, appointed by the Bureau, to facilitate the consideration by the Assembly of possible adjustments to the judges' remuneration, in accordance with article 49 of the Rome Statute.28 That panel will submit a report for consideration by The Hague Working Group, after which it will be submitted to the Assembly for final approval or rejection of the recommended adjustment.29

-76. As the above process remains ongoing and its outcome will not be known before the presentation of the Proposed Programme Budget for 2021, an amount has been entered in Annex VI (a) without prejudice to the ongoing process and subject to a determination, by the States Parties, of the appropriate level of any increase in remuneration.
+The remuneration and allowances of judges are detailed in Annex VI (a). - 74.
+In the Proposed Programme Budget for 2017, a request was made to update the judges' salaries to align them with increases in the cost of living in The Hague and with the salaries of the judges of the International Court of Justice and other international courts and tribunals, on the basis of both article 49 of the Rome Statute and ICC-ASP/3/Res.3.25 After consideration of this matter at the fifteenth session of the Assembly, the decision was taken to request the Bureau "to consider a revision of the judges' remuneration [...] and to report to the Assembly at its sixteenth session".
+The Bureau subsequently decided that the facilitation on this issue would be led by a designated facilitator.
+At its seventeenth session, the Assembly "[requested] the Registry to commission, in coordination with the Working Group on the Revision of the Judges' Remuneration, an expert in international remuneration systems to undertake a study on the judges' remuneration, including the salary structure and benefits package, and to consider the possible terms of reference for a mechanism to review the remuneration of judges, taking into account the cost implications and the suggestions put forward in the report of the Working Group on the Revision of the Judges' Remuneration".
+Remuneration of the Judges' Remuneration. - 75.
+At its eighteenth session, the Assembly decided to amend the conditions of service and compensation of the Court's judges and to establish a panel, appointed by the Bureau, to facilitate the consideration by the Assembly of possible adjustments to the judges' remuneration, in accordance with article 49 of the Rome Statute.28 That panel will submit a report for consideration by The Hague Working Group, after which it will be submitted to the Assembly for final approval or rejection of the recommended adjustment.29 - 76.
+As the above process remains ongoing and its outcome will not be known before the presentation of the Proposed Programme Budget for 2021, an amount has been entered in Annex VI (a) without prejudice to the ongoing process and subject to a determination, by the States Parties, of the appropriate level of any increase in remuneration.